 Rapid evolution and advancements in technology are wonderful, but it often creates simple short-term noise that can distract you from the more important, bigger picture.
 At the end of the day, your transformation will succeed not because you chose the best cloud solution or the most robust technology in the market, but because you effectively addressed the people and process side of the equation.

 Our broad implementation management and project recovery experience shows that effective organizational change management and business process management are much more likely to make your project succeed or fail.
-Contact me for some sample frameworks that can used to address the people and process side of your project.

 This snapshot of where the industry is in 2017 should help navigate enterprise software decisions you make next year and beyond.